Jonyweb24/flower-responsive/README.md

 1. What is JSX, and why is it used?

-	### JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code inside JavaScript.
-JSX makes it easier to create and visualize the structure of <br/> React components.
+	### JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code inside JavaScript. <br/>JSX makes it easier to create and visualize the       	structure of     <br/> React components.
 It is compiled to standard JavaScript using tools like Babel.
 	#It is used:
 	-Makes code more readable by combining UI and logic in one place. <br/>
 	-Enables React to efficiently update the DOM using its virtual DOM. <br/>